skip to content

 Contractions

-Using contractions can make your writing sound more human and personal.
+Using contractions can sometimes make your writing sound more human and personal.

 • you’re